JWT bearer assertion grant handler SPI

 1. Overview

 Clients can use JSON Web Token (JWT) assertions to request an access token (and optionally an ID token) from the Connect2id server.
-Such use of JWTs as OAuth 2.0 authorisation grants is specified in RFC 7523.
+This use of JWTs as OAuth 2.0 authorisation grants is specified in RFC 7523.

 Typical use cases: